StormFireFox1/Refuge/content/posts/2019-02-10-old-box-to-hub.md

 > Wait, what the...

-***sigh*** Alright, alright, fine.
+**_sigh_** Alright, alright, fine.
 I never really trust anything over the machine level.
 I started diving in to see why that didn't work.
-Simplest way to check is to check what file *ufw* actually edits, the iptables list, let's see what that said.
+Simplest way to check is to check what file _ufw_ actually edits, the iptables list, let's see what that said.

 {{< highlight bash >}}
 root@STORMHUB_NODE_1:~# iptables --list
 Chain INPUT (policy DROP)
 target prot opt source destination ufw-before-logging-input all -- anywhere anywhere ufw-before-input all -- anywhere anywhere ufw-after-input all -- anywhere anywhere ufw-after-logging-input all -- anywhere anywhere ufw-reject-input all -- anywhere anywhere ufw-track-input all -- anywhere anywhere

 # [OUTPUT SNIPPED]

 Chain DOCKER (4 references)
-target     prot opt source               destination ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere ACCEPT     tcp  --  anywhere             anywhere
+target prot opt source destination
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
+ACCEPT tcp -- anywhere anywhere
 {{< / highlight >}}

 Ah, well, see, this is where things went wrong.
 Bitwarden uses Docker to host itself, which allows for easy deployment, but many complications on the lower level.
-Docker likes to be invasive, so turns out that it doesn't like the firewall rules it gets from the predefined chains (groups of rules) and makes its own chain, which is managed by the Docker environment, not *ufw*.
+Docker likes to be invasive, so turns out that it doesn't like the firewall rules it gets from the predefined chains (groups of rules) and makes its own chain, which is managed by the Docker environment, not _ufw_.
 All we had to do, essentially, was find whether Docker asked to bind a port and simply add `127.0.0.1:` in front of every mention of a port, and that solves the problem.

 Perfect!
 Stormhub is fully operational!

-* * *
+---

 ## Conclusion